momingse/IEDA3010Project-Group2/README.md

 ## Description

 The code in this repository is used to optimize the exam schedule problem.

+### The Optimization Model

-The sample data is provided in the data folder.
+The sample data is provided in the data folder with filename start with "data".
 The ***main.ipynb*** file is the main file to run the code.
 The ***test.lp*** contains the linear programming model

+### Visualization of Model Results

+The result is saved as csv in the repository with filename start with "result".
+The ***plot.ipynb*** file is used to visualize the result.

 ## Pre-requisites